subb16/Data_Mining_Project/README.md

 # Introduction

-The main aim of this project was to assign labels of 10 clusters (from 0 to 9) to 11952 graph nodes, whose adjacency and attributes data were given.
-For assigning the labels, 3 seed points of each cluster were provided.
-We have tried multiple approaches like Spectral Clustering and Graph Neural Networks.
+The main aim of this project was to assign labels of 10 clusters (from 0 to 9) to 11952 graph nodes.
+We were given the folowing data:

+1. `adjacency.csv`: Adjacency matrix of the graph, containing the information related to its structure.
+2. `attributes.csv`: 103 Attributes for each node of the graph, giving additional information regarding each node.
+3. `seed.csv`: Had 3 seed nodes from each cluster, giving the labels for 30 nodes in total.

+We tried multiple approaches like Spectral Clustering and Graph Neural Networks.
 Now, We will the see the details (pipelines and results) of every approach.

 # 1. Our Approach : Spectral Decomposition followed by clustering